msparks/git-score/README.md

       <field> must be one of: author, files, commits, delta, added, removed
       All fields (except author) default to descending.

+    -r, --repo=<path>
+      Specify a path to the git repository.
+Can be specified multiple times to aggregate stats across multiple repositories.

     -h, --help
       Shows available options.